 - New York

 Regulations for Locations with Spanish-Speaking Employees

 What is a “significant number?”
-The law isn’t definitive on this, so most employers display the federal posting in Spanish if it affects 10 percent or more of their workforce at any given location.
+The law isn’t definitive on this, so it’s best practice to display federal postings in Spanish if they affect 10 percent or more of the staff at any given location.

-Although it’s not required and it’s not a black-and-white law, posting both federal and state posters in Spanish and English is considered a best practice.
+Posting both federal and state posters in Spanish and English is a best practice that can provide added protection in a legal dispute.

 Local Laws Requiring Foreign Language Postings